adamhl8/jsonresume-theme-react-tailwind/README.md

 I wanted to use more modern, well-known tools (i.e. TypeScript/React/Tailwind) to get the all the benefits of type safety, IDE autocompletion, etc. There were some interesting technical challenges to solve in doing this which you can read more about in the [technical details](#technical-details) section.

 ## Usage

-> [!IMPORTANT]
-> This project is intended to be forked and used as a starting point for building your own theme.
-As such, it currently only supports a small subset of the JSON Resume schema.

 This project includes [resumed](https://github.com/rbardini/resumed) as a dev dependency so there's no need to install it globally.